-Here are some useful Bangkok travel tips that we hope can help you in traveling to and around the Thai capital easier.
+Here are some useful Bangkok travel tips that we hope can help you in travelling to and around the Thai capital easier.
 More than just, “Don’t talk to strangers” or “Look both ways when crossing the road”, when you’re starting out in life – or a new city – there are a whole heap of tips worth remembering.
 But we’ve gathered the most practical, below.

 Written in a manner that aims to enlighten, not spoon-feed, here are our top useful tips for mastering this exciting, but potentially aggravating metropolis.
 Are we up to the task?
 Yes, we believe so.
 We aren’t wise old sages with long scraggly beards, but we do know Bangkok.
 So, let us share with you.